ehmicky/wild-wild-utils/README.md

 _Return value_: [`Target`](https://github.com/ehmicky/wild-wild-path#target)

 Merge an object `value` with each object property matching the `query`.
-If one of these properties is not object, it is overridden instead.
+If one of these properties is not an object, it is overridden instead.
 The merge is shallow unless the [`deep`](#deep) option is `true`.

 ### push(target, query, values, options?)